NehilDanis/tracking_arm/README.md

 # tracking_arm
-Implements the tracking of an arm during ultrasound scanning, using the Azure Kinect Depth Sensor
+Implements the tracking of an arm during ultrasound scanning, using the Azure Kinect Depth Sensor Arm segmentation is done using unet with vgg16 backbone.

 # Requirements
 ```